tari3x/csec-modex/README.markdown

 How to use
 ==========

 Running make in the top directory should compile and run all the protocols.
+Most protocols rely on OpenSSL for cryptography, so the system must have the OpenSSL development package installed.

 Cygwin
 ------

 The protocols are known to run on cygwin.
 To compile, install Cygwin from http://www.cygwin.com.
-From the devel packages, include make, gcc-core, and gcc-g++.
+From the devel packages, include make, gcc-core, gcc-g++, and openssl-devel.
 Make sure that "C:\\cygwin\\bin" (or wherever you install the binaries) is on your Windows path.
 Finally, execute "make" from command line in the top distribution directory.